 - Only measures output from the left leg

 If you tend to use one bike for racing and another for training, you know how hard it can be to swap out power meters, which is where the easily interchangeable Garmin Vector 3S pedal really shines.
 The pedal is also easy to install, so you don’t have to waste precious minutes before the race begins.

 If you’re familiar with previous Garmin Vector pedals, you may notice the slimmer profile of the 3S.
 That’s because the pedal pods found on prior models have been eliminated, creating a more streamlined power meter pedal.
 Accuracy isn’t an issue, as the Vector 3S delivers accuracy measurements within +/- 1 percent.

 Your power and cadence is measured on the left pedal.
 This information is then wirelessly transferred via Bluetooth or ANT+ technology to your smartphone or cycling computer.
-Not only can you view your power during rides, you can easily download and analyze the data once you’re home.
+You view your power during rides then easily download and analyze the data once you’re home.

 Adjustable tension binding lets you decide how much tension you want when unclipping from the pedal.
 A pair of Garmin Vector and Look Keo compatible cleats with six degrees of float is included.
 The battery lasts up to 120 hours.

 The Garmin Vector 3S is a single-sensing pedal.
 If you want to measure output from both legs, consider upgrading to the GARMIN Vector 3 Power Meter Pedals.
 These dual-sensing pedals are pricier than the 3S, but provide even greater accuracy.

 2. Quarq Dzero DUB XX1 Power Meter SpiderPros:

 - MagicZero auto-calibration technology that automatically calibrates as you ride